Massachusetts Governor's Council: Duties

 The Council generally meets at noon on Wednesdays in its State House Chamber, next to the Governor's Office.
-Pursuant to the Massachusetts Constitution, the Governor may, in general and at his discretion, from time to time assemble the Council for the ordering and directing the affairs of the commonwealth.
+Pursuant to the Massachusetts Constitution, the Governor may, in general and at his or her discretion, from time to time assemble the Council for the ordering and directing the affairs of the commonwealth.
 In addition, the Governor must seek the advice and consent of the Council with respect to nominations of judicial officers, appointment and removal of notaries public and justices of the peace, issuance of pardons and commutations, and payment of monies from the treasury.

 Annual compensation in 2016 was $36,025.

 The outside conduct of some councillors has drawn public scrutiny in recent years.
 Felony assault charges were dismissed in July 2008 against one councillor, Marilyn Devaney.
 In the 2008 election, councillor Kelly A. Timilty falsified the endorsement of the governor and later was fined.
 The 2008 election generated higher than usual interest in Council seats, but all of the incumbents were reelected.

 Role in gubernatorial succession

 Originally, the Massachusetts Constitution placed the Governor's Council in the line of executive succession.
 If the offices of Governor and Lieutenant Governor were both vacant, the Council would act as chief executive.
 During the colonial period this occurred three times.
 Following statehood, it occurred only once.
-After the death of Governor Increase Sumner in 1799, Lieutenant Governor Moses Gill became Acting Governor, and following his death in 1800 the council chaired by Thomas Dawes succeeded to the governorship.
+After the death of Governor Increase Sumner in 1799, Lieutenant Governor Moses Gill became Acting Governor, and following his death in 1800 the council chaired by Thomas Dawes succeeded to the governorship and councilor Decrease Winter succeeded to the office of lieutenant governor.

 The constitutional line of succession was amended in 1918 to remove the Council and insert the "secretary, attorney-general, treasurer and receiver-general, and auditor," in that order.